jelly-liu/SSO-Sample/README.md

 # SSO-Sample
 An sample show how SSO system works
-The project include three modules, sys1, sys2, sys3-sso
+The project include 4 modules, sys1, sys2(no usefull already), sys3-sso, sys-common

 # How to run
 0. config your hosts on windows 10, hosts path is C:\Windows\System32\drivers\etc\hosts